JohnRyland/Maths3D/docs/README.md

-providing SIMD optimizations as most compilers can auto-vectorize this code just fine and so it only will make the code more error prone, and not able to be re-compiled with different compiler flags to target different machine types or without or without different levels of SIMD support.
+providing SIMD optimizations as most compilers can auto-vectorize this code just fine and so it only will make the code more error prone, and not able to be re-compiled with different compiler flags to target different machine types or with or without different levels of SIMD support.

 # The API